 Myth 10: I don't have to worry about this yet

-VAT-registered businesses with turnover above the VAT threshold will have to start keeping their records digitally from April 2019.
+VAT-registered businesses with turnover above the VAT threshold are now required to keep their records digitally (since 1 April 2019.)
 For businesses with turnover under the VAT threshold and above the £10,000 threshold, MTD will roll out later.

 Myth 11: HMRC will give me free accounting software

 HMRC has confirmed that it will not be providing software directly.
 However, it "will ensure that free apps and software products are available, but many businesses and their advisers will choose to use commercially-available tax software packages".